WeblateOrg/weblate/docs/admin/install.rst

 .. note::

-    Weblate requires Python 3, so please make sure you are running Python 3 variant of the modwsgi.
+    Weblate requires Python 3, so please ensure you are running the Python 3 variant of mod_wsgi.
 Usually it is available as a separate package, for example ``libapache2-mod-wsgi-py3``.

 .. seealso::